burzumie/gmaps2xplane/readme.txt

 This is command line tool to generate X-Plane 10 sceneries with high-quality satellite photos from GoogleMaps as ground textures.
 Project written in C++, using Qt library.
+This is first working version, project in development.

 Use 'build.bat' file to build project under Windows.
 Required tools: